Mrtracker-new/BAR/README.md

 ## 👨‍💻 About the Author

-BAR was created by **Rolan Lobo**, a passionate cybersecurity enthusiast and software developer dedicated to creating tools that enhance digital privacy and security.
+BAR was created by **Rolan (RNR)**, a passionate cybersecurity enthusiast and software developer dedicated to creating tools that enhance digital privacy and security.
+With extensive experience in security architecture and anti-forensics techniques, Rolan has designed BAR to provide military-grade protection for sensitive data while maintaining ease of use.

 ---